pelotom/effectful/README.md

 # Monad Syntax
 ---

 Monads are sometimes referred to as "programmable semicolons", because they allow us to write imperative-looking blocks of code where the "effect" of each statement is determined by the monad in question.
-Monad syntax allows you to write configurably effectful programs in a more natural style.
+Monad syntax allows you to write such configurably effectful programs in a more natural style, by working at the level of _expressions_ rather than statements.

 ## Quick Start